 A Merchant Identity, represented by a MU prefix in the resource ID, can have at max, one fee profile per payment processor ( payment processor handles the processing of transactions between Merchants, issuing banks, and acquiring banks) If a Merchant requires more than one fee profile an additional Merchant Identity will have to be provisioned for each additional fee profile.

 Fee profiles can only be viewed on the Dashboard.
 See How to Update a Fee Profile? for additional instructions on how to view a fee profile.

 A settlement represents a collection (e.g. batch) of transfers that are intended to be paid out to a specific Merchant.
-A transfer represents a flow of funds (e.g. money) to or from a payment instrument.
-A payment instrument represents the Merchant's bank account or credit card which funds can be transferred in to.
+A transfer represents a flow of funds (e.g. money) to or from a bank account (payment instrument).
+A payment instrument represents the Merchant's bank account or credit card which funds can be transferred into.
 Transfers can have the following statuses:

 - Succeeded: Funding is captured and available for settlement.